jortega2/rshell/README.md

 Robert Rivera SID: 862086500

 # Introduction
-Our program will accomplish the following: print a command prompt, read in a line of command(s) and connector(s) from standard input, execute the appropriate commands using fork, execvp, and waitpid, and repeat until an exit command is executed.
+Our program will accomplish the following: print a command prompt, read in a line of command(s) and connector(s) from standard input, execute the appropriate commands using fork, stat, execvp, and waitpid, and repeat until an exit command is executed.
 The program is designed using composite design pattern, utilizing the following classes: Tokenizer, Executor, and Token which will have various subclasses.
 The client, R'Shell, will take a command input which will be used to instantiate a Tokenizer object.
-The Tokenzier object will parse and split the input using boost library with regex, and create appropriate Token objects.
-The token objects utilize polymorphism to define their own execute() function, involving execvp, fork and waitpid.
-The Tokenizer object will setup a vector of type Token* that will be passed to an Executor object that will call the Tokens' execute() function.
+The Tokenzier object will parse and split the input using boost library with regex, and create a vector of type string with the input in prefix notation.
+The Tokenizer object will pass the string vector to an Executor object which will create a tree of Token*.
+Once the tree is created, the executor object can take advantage of polymorphism and execute the tree by executing the root Token.
 # Diagram
 ![](https://raw.githubusercontent.com/cs100/assignment-jorr/master/images/CS%20100%20Assignment%20OMT_%20Class%20Diagram.png?token=AIV3NNNNCTLNSFGHEOK3YSC6KRSUC)

 # Classes
 **Abstract Token Class:**\
 This class will be used to define some common behavior that can be inherited by multiple subclasses.
-In this case, the multiple subclasses will be the different inputs (we will call them tokens) a user can enter such as executables, arguments, and connectors.
-The Token class will have a pure virtual function "execute" which will be defined by its subclasses.
+In this case, the multiple subclasses will be the different tokens rshell will use such as connectors and commands.
+The Token class has pure virtual functions execute, isLeaf, getLeft, getRight, setLeft and setRight.

 **CmdToken:**\
 This class will be a subclass of the Token class.
 It will have an array of char* that will hold executable, arguments and flags (e.g. "ls -a, mkdir directory).
 It will define the execute function from the Token class to use execvp, fork, and waitpid system calls to execute commands.
+Cmdtokens are leaf objects and as such will point to nullptrs for its left and right objects, as well as leaving setLeft and setRight inactive.

+**TestToken:**
+This class will be a subclass of the Token class.
+It will take a string in test format (e.g. test -e file/to/path or [ -e file/to/path ] in its constructor.
+It will define the execute function from the Token class to use the stat system calls to execute test commands.
+Testtokens are leaf objects and as such will point to nullptrs for its left and right objects, as well as leaving setLeft and setRight inactive.

 **andToken:**\
 This class will be a subclass of the Token class.
 It will receive two objects of type Token when instantiated.
 It will define the execute function from the Token class to simulate the "&&" connector behavior of a shell.
+Andtokens are composite objects and such will define setLeft, getLeft, setRight and getRight to be able to interact with other connectors and commands.

 **orToken:**\
 This class will be a subclass of the Token class.
 It will receive two objects of type Token when instantiated.
 It will define the execute function from the Token class to simulate the "||" connector behavior of a shell.
+OrTokens are composite objects and such will define setLeft, getLeft, setRight and getRight to be able to interact with other connectors and commands.

 **semiColonToken:**\
 This class will be a subclass of the Token class.
 It will receive one or two objects of type Token when instantiated.
 It will define the execute function from the Token class to simulate the ";" connector behavior of a shell.
+Semitokens are composite objects and such will define setLeft, getLeft, setRight and getRight to be able to interact with other connectors and commands.

 **Tokenizer Class:**\
 This class will receive the command input of type string.
-It will utilize boost library with regex to parse through the input and push them into argument and connector string vectors.
-These vectors will be used to instantiate any executor object.
+It will utilize boost library with regex to parse through the input and push them into an argument string vector.
+The Tokenizer class will also have a shuntingYardAlgorithm function available, where it will rearrange the content of the string vector into prefix notation.
+The argument string vector will be used to instantiate an Executor object.

  **Executor Class:**\
-The executor class will receive an argument and connector vectors of type string in its constructor.
-It will then create Tokens of appropritate type and push them into a Token vector.
+The executor class will receive an argument vector of type string in its constructor.
+It will then create Tokens of appropriate type and push them into a Token vector, which it will use to create a tree with proper precedence.
 It will then take advantage of inheritance and polymorphism to call the tokens' execute functions.

 # Prototypes/Research
 **Commands:**\